 Our doing attempts among other things to function as a catalyst, as a mediated force to communicate those practices to those involved in the acting.

+We have put our trust on poetics to give a format to our discussions and construct a deeper layer to our story-sharing.
+The poetics failed us creating merely repetition, suspicion and miscommunication of our intentions.
 We therefore need to rethink on how we construct a reflective social event in relation to the Detroit context.
 I am not saying that we necessarily have to be explicit, but nevertheless bring the sub-text to the surface.

+Our doing here is a learning process, not predefined and certainly not easy.
 As Drew successfully pointed out there are two types of temporal inhabitants in the city of Detroit - those with a mission and those with a need to experience/search and therefore work towards a fruitful input.
 We do feel we fit to the description of the latter rather than the former.
+Anyone objected to that please feel free to comment.

 after the last days of work and documenting, we are back to blogging, and rediscovering where we stand.